 Frequently Asked Questions about the Cognitive Systems Study and Examination Regulations

-The general provisions and the subject-specific examination regulations for the MSc Cognitive Systems define important rules about your studies.
+The general provisions 2022 and the general provisions 2017 and the subject-specific examination regulations for the MSc Cognitive Systems 2017 define important rules about your studies.
 We expect that you familiarise yourself with the study regulations, but for your conveniance, we summarise some important rules in the form of frequently asked questions (FAQs) here.

 Losing the right to examination means that you permanently loose the right to study for any degree programme that is deemed similar to Cognitive Systems in all German universities.
 In order to not loose the right to examination "by accident'' (not knowing the rules), it is so important that you familiarise yourself with the examination regulations.

 Since the general provisions 2022 (§24) this is indeed possible.
 For (compulsary) elective areas, the best graded modules count up to the required minimum number of credit points for the area.
 In particular that means that an early "bad" exam grade cannot be compensated with one of the grades that you did obtain once the required number of credits was reached (extra credits for the area).

 You have to complete your studies by the beginning of the examination period of your 7th semester (usually that is early February).
 If you fail to do so, you lose your right to examination (see first point).

 Remark: Due to the Corona pandemic all deadines were extended by two semesters for students who were enrolled in the MSc Cognitive Systems in both summer term 2020 and winter term 2020/2021 and for one semester for students who enrolled into the programme in winter term 2020/2021.